Ski Well, Be Well.

 Opening Day: November 20

 Northstar California has announced they will have a reservation system for the season, giving pass holders priority ensuring they limit their capacity.
 Early season, Nov 20 - Dec 8, will be open to passholders only.
+Lift tickets go on sale December 8, after passholders reserve priority days.
 All day tickets will be sold online or via call centers.
 Dining will adhere to state and county regulations.
 Northstar has returned to free parking.

 Homewood Mountain Resort

 Homewood Mountain Resort is emphasizing fewer skiers per acre.
-They have reduced the number of season passes for sale by 25%.
-Passes are currently still available.
-Daily capacity will also be limited.
+Season passes are now SOLD OUT.
+Daily capacity will be limited.
 They have implemented technology for touchless ticket purchases, food purchases, and parking spot reservations.
 There will not be a reservation system to ski.

 Opening Day: November 27

 Sugar Bowl will operate on a reservation system for lift tickets, lessons and rentals.
 There will be no indoor dining.
 Indoor spaces will be warming zones, based on the capacities determined by state and county regulations.
 A care team will be dedicated to communicating and enforcing policies.
-Season pass sales are now sold out.
+Season pass sales are now PAUSED.
 If guidance from the state and counties change, more passes may become available.
-Season pass holders will not be required to make reservations at this time, although subject to change.
+Season passholders will not be required to make reservations at this time, although subject to change.

 Boreal will operate with reduced capacities and use a model that phases arrival times.
-Season pass sales will have reduced inventory, however season pass holders will be prioritized with no reservation system.
+Season pass sales will have reduced inventory, however season passholders will be prioritized with no reservation system.
 Private lessons will be available.
-Group lessons are TBD.

 Opening Day: December 10